-One Owl Please is the studio name of freelance designer and illustrator, Sarah Cowan.
-Specialising in both digital and print design, Sarah has worked with a vast array of clients – ranging from large and small businesses, and charities, to community projects.
+One Owl Please is the studio name of freelance designer and illustrator Sarah Cowan.
+Specialising in digital and print design, Sarah has worked with a vast array of clients, ranging from large and small businesses and charities to community projects.

 After working for several agencies in Manchester, Sarah relocated to the Lake District in 2016.
 Along with establishing herself in Cumbria with local businesses, she's currently working on building a network for other creatives based in the Lakes.

-When not working at her Mac in her cottage, you'll find her roaming the many mountains and lakes of Cumbria.
+When not working on her Mac in her cottage, you'll find her roaming the many mountains and lakes of Cumbria.

-With a wealth of creative projects under her belt, we caught up with Sarah to quizz her on all-things freelance...
+With a wealth of creative projects under her belt, we caught up with Sarah to quiz her on all things freelance.